-The thorny stems of hawthorn make it an ideal boundary hedge that will help keep unwelcome visitors out of the garden.
-This deciduous tree produces fragrant white flowers in late spring, followed by glossy dark red fruit.
-Trained as a hedge it will reach between 1.5 and 3m (5-10ft) in height.
-If grown as a formal hedge, it will need to be pruned twice a year, in summer and autumn.
-Grown as an informal hedge, the only pruning needed is the removal of the most vigorous shoots in winter.
+The thorny stems of hawthorn, Crataegus monogyna, make it an ideal boundary hedge that will help keep unwelcome visitors out of the garden.
+This deciduous tree bears fragrant white flowers in late spring, followed by glossy dark red fruit, known as haws.
+Trained as a hedge it will reach between 1.5 and 3m in height.

 Plant type: Native shrub